One look at their little masked faces and there is no doubt about it-- raccoons are adorable.

 Raccoons and Finding a Veterinarian

 The best thing you can do is research raccoons' needs and behaviors thoroughly before bringing one home.
+If you're considering raccoon ownership, make sure that all of your family members are on board with the commitment and the ways that having a raccoon in your home can change your life.

 Do you think raccoons make good pets?
 Tell us in the comments below.